-By now, many have heard about the pending manufacturing skills gap affecting the United States workforce.
+There is a pending manufacturing skills gap impacting the United States workforce.
 Millions of positions are expected to go unfilled in the coming years, with reports estimating over 2 million positions will need to be filled by 2025.

 The Concerning Stats

 In the United States, 10,000 baby boomers are retiring every day—that’s 4 million a year.
 The manufacturing industry is particularly affected by this because hiring rates were slow when gen-x (the generation before millennials) was starting their careers.
 By 2020, 46% of the entire workforce will consist of millennials.
 As baby boomers in the manufacturing industry retire at an increasing rate, these younger generations will be needed to fill their vacancies.